Azure/AKS/blog/_posts/2024-08-19-KAITO-finetuning.md

 Let’s start the journey of fine-tuning the Phi-3 model using KAITO.

-First, we need an input dataset, so we’ll use this [public dataset](https://huggingface.co/datasets/ishaansehgal99/kubernetes-reformatted-remove-outliers) that is optimized for knowledge about Kubernetes and cloud platforms.
-To use this dataset in KAITO, we can specify it in the new tuning property in the workspace API.
+First, we need an input dataset, so we’ll use a [public dataset](https://huggingface.co/datasets/myuser/mydataset/resolve/main/data/train-00000-of-00001.parquet?download=true) that is optimized for knowledge about Kubernetes and cloud platforms.
+(Note: this is a pseudo-link to a personal data location, where the original data set was copied and reformatted in a personal HuggingFace account.)

+To use the data set in KAITO, we can specify it in the new `tuning` property in the workspace API.

 Here’s an example of what the fine-tuning workspace looks like when using a public dataset from HuggingFace:
 ```bash